zuplo/docs/docs/articles/step-2-add-api-key-auth.md

 ![Add policy](https://cdn.zuplo.com/assets/14b608c1-d95c-4b98-9ae8-16affad90eca.png)

 Add the API key authentication policy and click OK to accept the default policy JSON.
-Note,

 ![Add API Key Authentication](https://cdn.zuplo.com/assets/811a8152-9648-4377-a070-be6ec539a4d6.png).

 :::tip

-The API key auth policy should usually be one of the first policies in your request pipeline, drag it to the top if you have multiple policies.
+The API key authentication policy should usually be one of the first policies in your request pipeline, drag it to the top if you have multiple policies.

 :::